openstack/tacker/doc/source/user/etsi_containerized_vnf_usage_guide.rst

           ``topology_template.node_templates.VDU1.properties.name``
           in the helloworld3_df_simple.yaml file.

+.. note:: In version 2 API, the ``tacker_vnf_instance_id`` key and
+          VNF instance ID value are added to the ``metadata.labels`` to identify which VNF instance created the resource.
+          Please note that if you have defined the ``tacker_vnf_instance_id`` label in advance, the value will be overwritten with the VNF instance ID.

 3. Create a TOSCA.meta File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The TOSCA.Meta file contains version information for the TOSCA.Meta file, CSAR,